piyush-garg/fabric8-build-team-wiki/Jenkins-Images.md

 `jenkins-openshift-base (base image) -> openshift-jenkins-s2i-config(Jenkins image) -> fabric8-tenant-jenkins (tenant Jenkins) ->  fabric8-tenant (user tenant )`

 * when there is a PR made to base image and after merging(manual merge) to master the [CD pipline](https://jenkins.cd.test.fabric8.io/job/fabric8-jenkins/job/jenkins-openshift-base/job/master/) raises PR to openshift-jenkins-s2i-config by updating the Jenkins image, for eg: https://github.com/fabric8io/openshift-jenkins-s2i-config/pull/141.
 * At this point the [CI pipeline](https://jenkins.cd.test.fabric8.io/job/fabric8io-auto-rel/job/openshift-jenkins-s2i-config/view/change-requests/) of openshift-jenkins-s2i-config is triggered and it run some basic [godog test](https://github.com/fabric8-jenkins/godog-jenkins), you can check that in the console output and it comments on your PR `@fabric8cd snapshot Jenkins image is available. docker pull fabric8/jenkins-openshift:SNAPSHOT-PR-141-5` and also comments `Snapshot Jenkins is deployed and running HERE` the second comment is only done if the user who raised the PR is a collaborator of the fabric8io org and this deploys this image on GKE tiger cluster where you have the running Jenkins with this image.
 You can do some testing there check the jenkins logs here https://<server>/log/all if there are compilation failures for plugins etc. And you can also test by modifying the Jenkins tenant DC(Deployment Config) on OSIO. you can kick off a quickstart to check if everything is good after updating the tenant DC.
 * You need to merge (manual merge) the PR raised to openshift-jenkins-s2i-config and then it triggers the [CD pipeline](https://jenkins.cd.test.fabric8.io/job/fabric8io-auto-rel/job/openshift-jenkins-s2i-config/job/master/) for openshift-jenkins-s2i-config which raises a PR to fabric8-tenant-jenkins for eg  like this https://github.com/fabric8-services/fabric8-tenant-jenkins/pull/66
 * You need to merge (manual merge) the PR raised to fabric8-tenant-jenkins and that triggers a [CD pipeline](https://jenkins.cd.test.fabric8.io/job/fabric8-services/job/fabric8-tenant-jenkins/job/master/) and raises a PR to fabric8-tenant for eg like https://github.com/fabric8-services/fabric8-tenant/pull/561
-* This PR is auto merged and it triggers a [CD pipeline](https://jenkins.cd.test.fabric8.io/job/fabric8-services/job/fabric8-tenant/job/master/)
+* This PR to fabric8-tenant is auto merged and it triggers a [CD pipeline](https://jenkins.cd.test.fabric8.io/job/fabric8-services/job/fabric8-tenant/job/master/).
+This job is failing right now and you have to do the work manually.
+You need to raise a PR to [saas-openshiftio](https://github.com/openshiftio/saas-openshiftio) changing the hash value of fabric8-tenant master like this [PR](https://github.com/openshiftio/saas-openshiftio/pull/1050).
-After this the build team raises an [issue](https://github.com/openshiftio/openshift.io/issues/2566) for platform team to do a cluster wide tenant update so that the newly released Jenkins Version is merged.
+After this the build team raises an [issue](https://github.com/openshiftio/openshift.io/issues/2566) for platform team to do a cluster wide tenant update so that the newly released Jenkins Version is merged or you can ping on service-delivery channel to merge the PR and do a cluster-wide tenant update.

 #### 2. [fabric8-jenkins/jenkins-openshift-base][2] forked from [openshift/jenkins][1]